pondersource/CYB/README.md

 * mutual credit networks
 * budget tracking

-The name CYB stands for "Connect Your Books" and is pronounced like the Dutch name 'Sieb', or the English verb 'seep' (as it lets data seep through the network).
+The name CYB stands for "Connect Your Books".

 See [Federated Bookkeeping](https://federatedbookkeeping.org) for more info on the vision behind it.